Saban's Gulliver's Travels

 Saban's Gulliver's Travels (Les Nouveaux Voyages de Gulliver, also known as simply Gulliver's Travels) is a French animated series that aired from September 8, 1992, to June 29, 1993.

 Presented by France 2 and Saban International Paris, with the participation of Canal+ and the C.N.C, the series is a loose adaptation of the 1726 satirical novel Gulliver's Travels by Jonathan Swift, and spanned a total of 26 episodes.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Plot

 The series follows the fortunes of sailor Dr. Lemuel Gulliver who decided to explore the whole world.
 During his travel Gulliver meets a race of small people called the "Lilliputians".
 Gulliver is accompanied by Dr. Flim, his wife Fosla, her daughter Folia and best friend Raphael.
 Together experiencing amazing and fantastic adventures.